gideonomwami/Market-Research-Using-SPSS/README.md

 -	Analyze the relationship between ad exposure and customer spending behavior, including average spend per order and total monthly expenditure.
 -	Assess regional and demographic differences in response to Uber Eats’ national marketing campaign to identify high engagement segments.
 ## Key Findings of the Survey
+- Nairobi is the largest Uber Eats consumer base.
+- Digital ads, especially on Facebook and Instagram, are effective in increasing usage and spending.
+- The 26–35 age group is most responsive to marketing.
+- Ad exposure significantly increases spending, as proven by both t-test and regression results.
+- Satisfaction levels are not directly influenced by ad exposure.

 # Data Analysis
 This section perform and interpret Descriptive Statistics and Infrential Statistics in SPSS for your Uber Eats marketing survey t access the impact of social media ads on the usage of Uber eats accross the country.